bryantkhoo/bryantkhoo.github.io/content/blog/oscar-vis-tutorial/index.md

 description: "My first d3 visualisation"
 ---

 Hello!
 Writing today's blog post is a brand new experience for me.
-This is a tutorial on how to implement a D3 visualisation with on the Oscar Awards Dataset.
+This is a step-by-step tutorial on how to implement a D3 visualisation based on the Oscar Awards Dataset.
+The dataset comprises of ~ 10,400 data points, comprising of Oscar awards data from 1927 to 2020.